Research Program: An Overview

 1) Surveys: The surveys you will find on this web site typically address areas of important concern for most stepfamilies.
 They invite the respondent: a) to outline a problem as it appeared in their particular circumstances, and then b) to report how they solved the problem.
 The purpose of these surveys is to identify a range of strategies that will resolve difficulties that stepfamilies typically encounter.
 As this information arrives, we study it very carefully in an effort to to identify which strategies work best under which conditions.
 Once a consistent picture begins to emerge, we include the strategy as one of a number of possibilities that families taking our courses might consider using if they are encountering this problem and their circumstances are similar.
 We then track how successful that strategy proved to be for them.

-The second measure currently under development is the Stepfamily Stress Index (SSI).
-The SSI was designed to assess a number of organizational factors that are important for the effective functioning of stepfamilies.
-Our hope is that this instrument a) will enable us to quickly and accurately identify those factors causing stress in a particular stepfamily so that b) effective interventions can be prescribed to relieve the stepfamily's stress.
-You are invited to assist in the development of either or both of these measures by clicking on to their menu items in the frame on the left.
-They appear under the Research heading.
+Another measure, that is soon to be available for automated online use, is the Stepfamily Stress Index (SSI).
+The SSI was designed to assess a number of factors that are important for the effective functioning of stepfamilies.
+Our research involving many hundreds of stepfamilies, shows that this instrument: a) enables us to quickly and accurately identify major factors causing stress in a particular stepfamily so that b) effective interventions can be prescribed to relieve the stepfamily's stress.
+Click here for more information about the SSI.

 The Stepfamily Foundation of Alberta

 distribution or storage or of this work, in whole or in part, by any and

 all means, without the express written permission of the author, is